Euhrychiopsis lecontei

 Euhrychiopsis lecontei, also known as the milfoil weevil, is a type of weevil that has been investigated as a potential biocontrol agent for Eurasian water milfoil.
 It is found in the eastern and central United States and western Canada.

 Life cycle

 E. lecontei is a holometabolous insect, undergoing true metamorphosis.
-Development is temperature dependent, but the time to develop from egg to larvae is about 4 days, from larvae to pupae 13 days, and from pupae to adult 13 days.
+Development is temperature dependent, but the time to develop from eggs to larvae is about 4 days, from larvae to pupae 13 days, and from pupae to adults 13 days.